Free Online Hex Converter

 No, hexadecimal letters (A-F) are not case-sensitive.
 0xFF, 0xff, and 0xFf all represent the same value (255).
 Most programming languages and tools accept both uppercase and lowercase.

-What does the 0x prefix mean?
+What does the 0x prefix represent in a hex string?

 How do I convert hex color codes?